Tommy Hottovy: Toronto Blue Jays

 Hottovy was claimed off waivers by the Toronto Blue Jays on January 10, 2013.
 The Blue Jays designated Hottovy for assignment on January 11, 2013, to make room for Henry Blanco on their roster.
 Hottovy was outrighted to the Buffalo Bisons on January 16.
 Hottovy started the 2013 season with the Double-A New Hampshire Fisher Cats, and was promoted to the Buffalo Bisons on June 4.
 He became a free agent on October 1.

-Chicago Cubs

 The Chicago Cubs signed Hottovy to a minor league contract with an invitation to major league spring training on December 12, 2013.
-He was released on April 27, 2014.
+He was released on April 27, 2014, without appearing for the organization.

 Post-playing career

 Hottovy was hired by the Chicago Cubs to serve as the team's Run Prevention Coordinator in December 2014.
 He served in that position until he was named the Cubs' pitching coach on December 6, 2018.
 He remained pitching coach after the Cubs chose not to have Joe Maddon return and after the hiring of David Ross as Cubs' manager in 2019.

 Hottovy contracted COVID-19 in 2020 and was isolated for 30 days; he recovered and returned for the abridged 2020 season.